FoxWithAShotgun/RimWorld-ReviaRaceMod/README.md

 # RimWorld-ReviaRaceMod
-Temporary and limited 1.4 update until FoxWithAShotgun updates the mod Not tested much beyond embark. known issues:
+Temporary and limited 1.4 update until FoxWithAShotgun updates the mod Not tested much beyond embark.
-- Haven't added stuff for baby's and children yet.
-- Randomizes 1-9 tails at character creation (instead of 1 or 2 or so)
-- Child revian ears and tails are not offset yet.
-So ears float and they have giant tails.
-But no worries, they'll grow out of it
-- Children can generate a adulthood backstory for some reason
-- ??
-Who knows!
-But hey, homicidal foxgirls!
-Right?

 An alien race mod for bloodthirsty foxgirls.